Milos Beaches are by far some of the best beaches in Greece!

 Next on the list is Agia Kiriaki Beach.
 This postcard-worthy location is distinguished by its white strip of pebbles along the shoreline which creates an awesome sparkling effect in the sun.

 On top of this, Agia Kyriaki boasts electric blue-colored water, illuminating the entire bay.

 Agia Kiriaki Beach is the next beach along to the west of Paliochori Beach, so you can visit these two beaches on the same day.

 Agia Kyriaki is easily accessible by car or scooter and there are plenty of places to park just a stone’s throw from the beach.

-Agia Kiriaki Beach is a popular spot for watersports at the western end of the bay and the best snorkelling spots can be found at the eastern end.
+Agia Kiriaki Beach is a popular spot for watersports at the western end of the bay and the best snorkeling spots can be found at the eastern end.

-I didn’t spend much time at Agia Kiriaki Beach myself, but it is considered one of the most beautiful beaches in Milos and definitely worth checking out.
+I didn’t spend much time at Agia Kiriaki Beach myself, but it is considered one of the most beautiful beaches on Milos Island and definitely worth checking out.

 Mandrakia Beach lies between Firopotamos Beach and Sarakiniko Beach on the northern shores of Milos Island Greece.

 There is easy access for cars and scooters at Mandrakia Beach, and exploring the village on foot is the best way to experience this charming seaside bay.